 The UK banking industry is experiencing a wave of innovation, spearheaded by fintechs who are digitising core payment services traditionally provided by banks.
-Digital banking has now shifted fom being an 'option' to a 'requirement' in order to meet the demands of the technology-savvy millenial generation.
+Digital banking has now shifted from being an 'option' to a 'requirement' in order to meet the demands of the technology-savvy millennial generation.
 As the sector experiences a pivotal digital shift, what does this mean for hiring?

 Robert Walters has partnered with VacancySoft to deliver 'The UK Fintech Revolution', a market report measuring the profound impact of fintechs on the banking industry, with a specific focus on the evolving hiring patterns of both fintechs and traditional banks.